jgnewman/chromatica/README.md

 > A small wrapper for puppeteer to enable even faster headless chrome testing

 This is a small, personal project I put together to help me get basic browser testing enabled a lot more quickly and with a whole lot less boilerplate.
 Essentially it's just a class that puts a layer of abstraction over puppeteer and incorporates a simple http server automatically.
+The idea is, you drop in a couple server configuration options, grab a page reference, and get testing.

 ## Here's how it works